glasgowagreement/site-content/en/agreement.md

 **As such, the undersigned organisations[^1] and social movements assume:**

 {{< icon-title "light" "justice" "1.
-The political framework for the required cuts and climate action will be that of climate justice" >}}
+The political framework for the required cuts and climate action will be that of climate justice," >}}

 which is defined as a social and political demand that advocates for the redistribution of power, knowledge and wellbeing.
 It proposes a new notion of prosperity within natural limits and just resource distribution, advocating for a true connection between traditional and westernised knowledge systems.
 It calls for a public and participatory science to address the needs of humanity and of the earth, principally to stop the climate crisis;